What’s in a name? Apparently a lot if your baby is born in Denmark.

 New parents are tending to choose different names, as Statistics Denmark shows.

-The most popular boys’ names in 2018 are William, Noah, Oscar, Lucas and Victor and your girl had to be named Ida, Emma, Alma, Ella, and Sofia, as they were the most popular girls’ names last year.
+The most popular boys’ names in 2021 ( latest statistics available) are Oscar, Karl, William and Oliver and your girl had to be named Alma, Ida, Clara or Ella, to be amongst the most popular girls’ names in 2021 according to their lastest name report.

 The first name must also not be a surname, or be spelled in an usual way.